 lending criteria

-While this is a key training area for many BDSPs, we are aware that a few of the BDSPs undergoing training through the programme are qualified and experienced finance managers.
-Therefore, depending on interest and/or need we may seek to provide more advanced financial management training to those particular BDSPs.
+While this is a key training area for many BDSPs, It is clear that a few of the BDSPs undergoing training through the programme are qualified and experienced finance managers.
+Therefore, depending on interest and/or need it may be necessary to provide more advanced financial management training to those particular BDSPs.

 Human Resources Management